 Many compression wear garments will also have features such as UV protection and microbial treatment, making them a popular choice for athletes training in all weathers.

 There are many different types of compression wear available from tights and leggings to long- and short-sleeve tops as well as calf guards and underwear.
+Don’t want to read the rest of our best compression wear buying guide?

 The benefits of compression sportswear is that it encourages increased blood flow to and from the muscles as well as increased lymphatic flow.